A Brief History

 Initially, policing jurisdictions were limited to districts, townships, and parishes.
 In 1877, ten years following Confederation, the 'Constables Act' extended jurisdiction giving designated police members authorization to act throughout the province.
 The first salaried 'Provincial Constable' appointed to act as 'Detective for the Government of Ontario' was John Wilson Murray.

 In 1921, restructuring was undertaken.
 The title of the commanding officer was changed and Major General Harry M. Elliot (later becoming Cawthra-Elliot) was appointed as the first commissioner on May 1, 1921.
-Since then, we have gone through 13 leadership changes.
-Chris Lewis, our current Commissioner, took office in August 2010.
+Since then, we have gone through 14 leadership changes.
+J.V.N.
+(Vince) Hawkes, our current Commissioner, took office on March 29, 2014.
 Each Commissioner has made a unique impact on O.P.P. development.

 - OPP motorcycles were introduced in 1930 and the first patrol car in 1944.
 Today the fleet consists of 2,290 vehicles, 114 marine vessels, 286 snow and all-terrain vehicles, 2 helicopters and aircraft.